Do you have policies or guidelines related to COVID-19?

 I am a dealer.
 Do I need to purchase a membership?

-If you are not going to anything at ICON other than the Dealers’ Room you do not have to buy an ICON membership.
-If you want to attend ICON programming (including the Wylde Nept concert, Con Suite, room parties, etc), you must purchase a membership.
+If you are not going to anything at ICON ,other than vend in the Dealers’ Room, you do not have to buy an ICON membership.
+If you want to take advantage of all that ICON has to offer, then yes you will need a membership.
+Memberships include programming (including any concert[s]), Con Suite, room parties, video gaming and Non video gaming.

 How big are the tables in the Dealers’ Room?